rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ## Halt on error

 If RsyncOSX discover error in output from rsync, operation will terminate if checked.
-Normally this should not be checked.
+Normally this should **not be** checked.

 ## Logging to file

 Logging is saved to permanent store:

 - either minimum (last 10 lines) or full logging of output from rsync, be carful not logging everything, the log file might be big
+- the log file can be inspected by open the output
-- log file is Documents/rsynclog.txt
+- the log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`

 ## Monitor network connection

-On macOS 10.14 and later, RsyncOSX can monitor the network connection during execution of tasks.
+RsyncOSX can monitor the network connection during execution of tasks.
 If a network connection is dropped during execution, RsyncOSX sends an interrupt signal to the task and it halts with an error.

 ## Check data when loading

 - Check data

-The schedule part is refactored.
-Select a configuration and all schedules are listed.
-Schedules can be stopped and deleted.
-Logs can be deleted.
-Logs are stored by configuration and schedule.
-There has been a bug in storing logs which creates more records than necessary.
-By setting check data, RsyncOSX will clean up.
+By setting check data, RsyncOSX will check and if required clean logs.
 The check data flag is **not** persistent and have to be set each time.

 ## Ssh parameters (global)